 $error_descriptions[E_NOTICE] = "This is just an informal notice";

-Note that E_ERROR is also a valid identifier, just like bar in the first example.
+in the first example.
 But the last example is in fact the same as writing:

 $error_descriptions[1] = "A fatal error has occured";